Use of Animals

 UAF Policies.
-UAF researchers must be familiar with the following UAF Policies (available on the Reseach Policy page of the Center for Research Services website) related to the use of animals in research.
+UAF researchers must be familiar with the following UAF Policies (available on the Research Policy page) related to the use of animals in research.
 These policies combine the requirements and expectations issued by various regulatory agencies (including PHS and USDA) and scientific organizations into a single high standard to be applied to all activities involving live vertebrates.
 Other UAF policies (i.e. Biosafety Policy or the Radiation Use & Safety Policy) may also apply depending on the specific research design and methodology.

 Specific information is available on the UAF Institutional Animal Care and Use Committee (IACUC) website and from the UAF Office of Research Integrity.
 Contact information for UAF Animal Facility Managers and UAF Veterinary Services is also available on the IACUC website.